biomejs/biome-vscode/README.md

 This section describes how to get started with the Biome VS Code extension.

-### Configuration file

-By default, the extension will not start unless a `biome.json` file is present at the root of the workspace.
-You can disable this behaviour by setting the `biome.requireConfiguration` setting to `false`.

 ### Setting as the default formatter

 To set the VS Code extension for Biome as the default formatter, follow the steps below.